 3. Roomba 980: Our #2 Pick

-While the Roomba 980 is not advertised as a robot vacuum cleaner specifically for pets, it was our top robotic vacuum for pet hair for the past 3 years until the i7+ arrived.
+While the Roomba 980 is not advertised as a robot vacuum cleaner specifically for pets, it was our top robotic vac for pet hair for the past 3 years until the i7+ and s9+ arrived.

-The Roomba 980 has huge suction power and twin scrubbing brushes tackle the tough job of removing pet hair from hardwood/tile floors and even thick shag carpet, and it cleans multiple rooms.
+The 980 has huge suction power and twin scrubbing brushes tackle the tough job of removing dog and cat hair from hardwood/tile floors and even thick shag carpet, and it cleans multiple rooms.

 And of course, you get Roomba’s latest smartphone app which you can use to monitor and control cleaning while you are not home.